The History

 The Church of San Francesco in Cortona is one of the places of worship in the Tuscan village.

-This church was built in the mid-13th century in honor of Francis of Assisi and his long stays in the city.
+In the heart of Cortona stands the Church of San Francesco, a place rich in history, spirituality, and art, built in the mid-13th century in honor of Saint Francis of Assisi and his frequent stays in the town.

-They range from the Annunciation by Pietro da Cortona to the Virgin in Glory among the Saints by Ciro Ferri, and the Nativity by Raffaello Vanni.
+Its simple architecture reflects the typical Franciscan style, while inside it reveals a true treasure trove of art: from the elegant Annunciation by Pietro da Cortona to the evocative Virgin in Glory with Saints by Ciro Ferri, and the delicate Nativity by Raffaello Vanni.

-The church also houses a fragment of the Cross of Christ: legend has it that it was taken from Constantinople by Brother Elias himself.
-The connection between Saint Francis of Assisi and Cortona is evidenced by some of the saint's belongings, still preserved in the church of the same name: among them his habit, the Gospel Book, and a cushion.
+The church also houses a precious relic: a fragment of the Cross of Christ, which, according to tradition, was brought from Constantinople by Friar Elias.
+The deep connection between Cortona and Saint Francis is further evidenced by several personal belongings of the saint preserved here, including his habit, the Gospel book, and a cushion.

 Curiosities